-- D. Proxy Contests - (i) Voting for Director Nominees in Contested Elections
+D. Proxy Contests

+(i) Voting for Director Nominees in Contested Elections

-Votes in a contested election of directors must be evaluated on a case-by-case basis, considering the factors that include, but are not limited to: (i) the long-term financial performance; (ii) management's track record; (iii) qualification of director nominees (both slates); (iv) diversity considerations regarding composition of the board; and (v) an evaluation of what each side is offering shareholders.
+Votes in a contested election of directors must be evaluated on a case-by-case basis, considering the factors that include, but are not limited to: (i) the long-term financial performance of the company relative to its industry; (ii) management's track record; (iii) background to the contested election; (iv) nominee qualifications and any compensation arrangements; (v) strategic plan of dissident slate and quality of the critique against management; (vi) likelihood that the proposed goals and objectives can be achieved (both slates); and (vii) stock ownership positions.